 - Find my Edge, in case the Edge is dropped, it will be marked at what point you lost the connection with the mobile, to try to find it when you know where it could be taken down

-- Alarm Once the function has been activated, and thanks to the internal accelerometers, an alarm will sound in case the bike moves.
+- Function of Alarm Once the function has been activated, and thanks to the internal accelerometers, an alarm will sound in case the bike moves.
 Ideal for when you stop at a bar or gas station to rehydrate

 - Critical power curve, something similar to what you'll find in apps like TrainingPeaks, Golden Cheetah or similar